tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/06_Purging/03_04_Purging_Ensure_Marked_Complete.md

 Locate and click your Request.

 **Note**: It may take a few minutes for the system to purge the data.
-You can follow the progress by viewing the status bar located directly underneath your **REQUEST ID**.
-When the status bar reaches the end of the **REQUEST ID** field and it turns green, the purge is complete.
+You can follow the progress by viewing the status bar.
+When the status bar reaches the end and turns fully green, the purge is complete.

 ![image](../images/06_8_Purging_EnsureDeletion4.jpg)